LaserWeb/lw.comm-server/README.md

 **lw.comm-server** is the unified communications server for LaserWeb.
 It is the gateway between the machnine and the frontend and cares about all different interfaces & firmware specific protocols, so the clients doesn't have to care about the machine controller and firmware (as far as possible).

-lw.comm-server is based on nodejs 6.x.
+This version of lw.comm-server is based on nodejs 8.12.0 and npm 6.4.1 (npm module serialport needs Python 2 to compile).

 ## Communication structure
 ![Communication diagram](https://github.com/LaserWeb/lw.comm-server/blob/master/doc/communications-diagram.jpg)